 Val Therese real estate guide & listings for sale

-Val Therese is especially quiet, as noise from streets and other parts of the city is rarely an issue.
-Green spaces aren't well-distributed, making them occasionally difficult to reach.
-Still, there are a few parks close by for residents to relax in.
+Val Therese is wonderful for those who like a quiet atmosphere, as noise from the streets and other parts of the city is rarely an issue.
+Reaching parks is occasionally difficult within the community since they aren't well-spread out.
+Despite that, there are a few public green spaces close by for residents to relax in.

 Commuting by car is very easy in Val Therese.
 It is very convenient to park.
 However, the public transit system in Val Therese is quite bad.
 Nonetheless, property owners are served by a few bus lines, and it is easy to find a nearby bus stop from most residences.
 A majority of the homes for sale in this part of Greater Sudbury are located in areas that are not very suitable for those who travel by foot since carrying out daily needs is very difficult by walking.